ozkilicabdullah/MyFridge-FrontEnd-Angular/README.md

 ## Npm
-Run the npm install command from the terminal before running the project.
+Run the "npm install" command from the terminal before running the project.